 Five Colleges Office of Risk Management purchases a commercial auto liability insurance policy for all drivers of Amherst, Hampshire, Mount Holyoke, Smith and Five Colleges, Inc. [collectively referred to hereafter as Five College] owned, leased or rented vehicles for College business.
 The credentialing policy also pertains to all drivers of motorized equipment and/or unregistered equipment owned by the College.
 UMass is not included in this program.
 In addition, drivers using personal vehicles in the performance of job related tasks may be covered for their liability "excess" of their own insurance.
 (There is no Five College coverage available for physical damage to personal vehicles.)
 Our insurer has strict underwriting regulations and requires each of the Colleges to "credential" all drivers in order to receive the benefits of the insurance policy.
 Please Note: Commuting to work is not considered "driving on college business".

 Only authorized credentialed drivers may operate your school's owned vehicles or rent vehicles under the auspices of the College.
-Drivers who are not credentialed may not be covered by College insurance if they use their personal vehicle for employment related tasks still ned to complete their driver credentials even though their insurance will be considered primary should an accident occur (see our recommendations regarding driving personal vehicles under the quick links above).
+Drivers who use their personal vehicle for employment related tasks still ned to complete their driver credentials even though their insurance will be considered primary should an accident occur (see our recommendations regarding driving personal vehicles under the quick links above).
 The insurance company and the College reserve the right to decline to authorize any driver on the basis of an individual's traffic violation history or accident history.